 Types of publishing

-For my debut adult contemporary romance novel, Twist of Fate, I wanted to land an agent.
+For my debut adult contemporary romance novel, Sweet Redemption, I wanted to land an agent.
 I pitched literary agents live at a writing conference and created a kick ass submission package.
 I garnered a lot of interest in my work, but keep in mind how subjective writing can be.
 Agents may have similar authors and books on their list, so they’ll pass on yours.
 Your writing style may not resonate with them, or perhaps they won’t like the storyline.
 This doesn’t mean you have a terrible book or that you’re a bad writer.

 My best advice is to research the types of publishing available and then focus there.
 If you want an agent, it may seem like a numbers game and that you should send your submission package to as many people as possible, but that’s not a great idea.
 Imagine you send it out to 100 agents and receive no responses.
 Perhaps your pitch needs to be tweaked, but it’s too late because you’ve already sent it to everyone.
 Instead, try 8-10 agents at a time and wait for their feedback.